Ken P's Today in History

 • 1912 - Pitcher Cy Young retires from baseball with 511 wins.

-• 1945 - Brooklyn Dodgers open spring training at Bear Mountain New York.
+• 1945 - Brooklyn Dodgers open spring training at Bear Mountain, New York.

 • 1953 - Patty Berg wins LPGA Titleholders Golf Championship.

-• 1953 - West Germany loses in soccer to Netherlands, 2-1.
+• 1953 - Federal Republic of Germany loses in soccer to Netherlands, 2-1.

 • 1958 - Oscar Robertson of Cincinnati scores a NCAA midwest region-record 56 points.